Table of Contents

 Narcissists are extremely difficult people.
 I’m not talking about people with narcissistic traits; we all know challenging, self-absorbed individuals we might call narcissists.
 We may ourselves act selfish and boastful every now and then.
 The difference is people with narcissistic traits do not necessarily have a narcissistic personality disorder (NPD).

-True narcissism is a mental illness, for which there is no cure, though therapy can help.
+True narcissism is a mental illness for which there is no cure, though therapy can help.
 Narcissists have grandiose ideas about themselves, need constant attention and admiration and have a complete lack of empathy for others.
-They are never wrong, even when objective facts demonstrate clearly they are wrong, and they do not apologize.
+They are never wrong, even when objective facts demonstrate clearly they are, in fact, wrong, and they do not apologize.
 Ever.
 You don’t want to challenge a narcissist, especially in front of other people – they will make it their mission in life to destroy you.
 Note that by challenge, I’m talking about something as simple as offering a different perspective or correcting an innocent mistake.
 These individuals cannot tolerate anything they perceive to be criticism.
 They do not want to be exposed as being anything but better than everyone else.

 Real life experience with a narcissist